onap/archived---policy-engine/docs/platform/clsimulation.rst

     .. code-block:: bash
-       :caption: permit-response
+       :caption: deny-response

-        //This is returned if the closed loop name is deny guard {
+        //This is returned if the closed loop name is denyGuard {
          "decision": "DENY",
          "details": "Decision Deny.
 You asked for it"